 There is a major limitation to using a servlet container.
-Weld doesn't support deploying session beans, injection using @EJB or @PersistenceContext, or using transactional events in servlet containers.
+Weld doesn't support deploying session beans, injection using @EJB or@PersistenceContext, or using transactional events in servlet containers.
 For enterprise features such as these, you should really be looking at a Java EE application server.

-Weld should be used as a web application library in a servlet container.
-You should place weld-servlet.jar in WEB-INF/lib in the web root. weld-servlet.jar is an "uber-jar", meaning it bundles all the bits of Weld and CDI required for running in a servlet container, provided for your convenience.
-Alternatively, you could use its component jars:
+Weld can be used as a library in an web application that is deployed to a Servlet container.
+You should place weld-servlet.jar within the WEB-INF/lib directory relative to the web root.weld-servlet.jar is an "uber-jar", meaning it bundles all the bits of Weld and CDI required for running in a Servlet container, for your convenience.
+Alternatively, you can use its component jars.
+A list of transitive dependencies can be found in the META-INF/DEPENDENCIES.txt file inside the weld-servlet.jar artifact.